AndreasKaratzas/neural-network/README.md

 This implementation runs on the system's __CPU__ in parallel.
 The model was tested using the [Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist/data) dataset.

+## Disclaimer

+The executable generated is much more slower when compiled with either G++ or Microsoft Visual C++ compilers.

 ## Installation

 * Open a terminal